jcatapang/deepdrugsearch/faq.md

 ### Compatibility
 1. Will Deep Drug Search be available on Mac OS X and Linux?<br>
 Deep Drug Search will be available on Mac OS X within the year.
-Unfortunately, the same cannot be said about Linux.<br><br>
+Unfortunately, the same cannot be said about Linux.<br>
 2. Does Deep Drug Search support AMD GPU cards?<br>
 Deep Drug Search does not support AMD ROCm and no plans of enabling support exist at the moment.<br>
 3. Can I try to run Deep Drug Search on my device even if some components don't meet the requirements posted?<br>